acdlc4/pandas-challenge/README.md

 Factors involved in the analysis include the following (below list is not exhaustive):

-        - Student scores in reading and math and the overall passing rates of both
+        - Student scores in reading and math, including the overall passing rates of both subjects
         - Types of schools
         - Budgets by school
         - School size